 - One of the proven strategies of reducing churn rate is to make your users pay up-front for your services of product.

 - Find the right channels and keep your customers engaged by constantly communicating with them.
 Here’s how Fotolia – a Stock Photography company does it.

-Takeaway: Consumer churn rate is a big boulder when you are looking to increase customer lifetime value (CLV) of your business.
+Takeaway: Consumer churn rate is a big boulder when you are looking to increase customer lifetime value (LTV) of your business.